nachocaru/xaprb.com/content/blog/2006-06-16-how-to-avoid-unique-index-violations-on-updates-in-mysql.md

 update t set i = i + 1;
 -- ERROR 1062 (23000): Duplicate entry '2' for key 1</pre>

-The bug is caused by MySQL&#8217;s method of updating the values.
+The bug is caused by MySQL's method of updating the values.
 It updates the first row (in index order), then checks for index violations.
 Since there is now a duplicate row, it fails.
 The correct standards-compliant behavior would be to update all the rows, then check for violations, but that is much more difficult and less efficient, so MySQL does not follow the standard.

 ### The workaround